clarus/redux-ship-devtools/README.md

 Go to the [demo page](https://clarus.github.io/redux-ship-devtools/) to see a live example :rocket:.

 ## Install
-### For Chrome
-Download the extension on the [Chrome Web Store](https://chrome.google.com/webstore/detail/redux-ship-devtools/kbcgcifbcgamdlgdahbfangmfiofpmni).
+Download the extension on the [Chrome Web Store](https://chrome.google.com/webstore/detail/redux-ship-devtools/kbcgcifbcgamdlgdahbfangmfiofpmni) (other platforms are not supported yet).

-### For Firefox
-WIP

 ## Usage
 To enable the Redux Ship DevTools extension in a project you need to connect it to your code.
 For that, install the devtools package: